-Connectivity models allow the assessment of ecological coherence among locations of a given resistance surface by identifying barriers or corridors of functional exchange (e.g. in terms of individuals or genotypes).
-These tools become increasingly available and are of high relevance for conservation decision-making and environmental planning (CROOKS & SANJAYAN 2006).
-Approaches that consider multiple paths across the whole landscape add great value to our understanding of habitat connectivity compared to the more classical approaches such as least-cost path models, which focus on a single habitat corridor that minimizes the costs between two sites (DRIEZEN et al. 2007; MCRAE & BEIER 2007; SAWYER et al. 2011).
-Among those approaches, connectivity measures based on electrical circuit theory are gaining much attraction in situations where random walk can be assumed (DOYLE & SNELL 1984: CHANDRA et al. 1997: MCRAE et al. 2008).
-This concept has been successfully shown to outperform other connectivity measures in a landscape-genetic framework (MCRAE & BEIER 2007).
-A detailed ecological description of connectivity measures underlying the circuit theoretic framework can be found in MCRAE et al. (2008).
+Connectivity models allow the assessment of ecological coherence among locations of a given resistance surface by identifying barriers or corridors of functional exchange (e.g., in terms of individuals or genotypes).
+These tools become increasingly available and are of high relevance for conservation decision-making and environmental planning (Crooks and Sanjayan 2006).
+Approaches that consider multiple paths across the whole landscape add great value to our understanding of habitat connectivity compared to the more classical approaches such as least-cost path models, which focus on a single habitat corridor that minimizes the costs between two sites (Driezen et al. 2007; McRae and Beier 2007; Sawyer et al. 2011).
+Among those approaches, connectivity measures based on electrical circuit theory are gaining much attraction in situations where random walk can be assumed (McRae et al. 2008).
+This concept has been successfully shown to outperform other connectivity measures in a landscape-genetic framework (McRae and Beier 2007).
+A detailed ecological description of connectivity measures underlying the circuit theoretic framework can be found in McRae et al. (2008).
 Briefly, following Ohm's law, circuit theory predicts the current flow from a set of nodes (i.e., grid cells of a two-dimensional GIS raster) along resistors (i.e., functional connections between the nodes that conduct current).
-The higher the resistance at the resistors, the lower the current flow is between the nodes.
+The higher the resistance at the resistors, the lower the current flow (i.e., the conductance) is between the nodes.
 Additionally, both number and spatial configuration of the resistors influence current flow.
 The effective resistance (measured in ohm) can thus be seen as a measure of isolation between pairs of cells (for instance the isolation between populations or individuals) in a raster grid representing the landscape of interest.
-From this, this concept is similar to the ecological concept of effective distances, but in this case, measured by incorporating alternative pathways rather than a single least cost path.
+From this, this concept is similar to the ecological concept of effective distances, but in this case, measured by incorporating alternative pathways rather than a single least-cost path.

-For this purpose, CIRCUITSCAPE 3.5.4 (MCRAE & BEIER 2007; MCRAE et al. 2008) was used.
+For this purpose, Circuitscape 3.5.4 (McRae and Beier 2007; McRae et al. 2008) was used.
 In the Circuitscape analyses, a pairwise connection scheme was applied based on focal regions defined by the 22 surveyed sand lizard populations within the study area.
-Focal regions represent a lumped set of nodes where the species was found and that is not intersected by the surrounding habitat matrix.
-Grid cell connections were allowed in eight directions (i.e., including adjacent nodes in horizontal or vertical directions, as well as diagonal neighbor nodes; Queen's case).
+Focal regions represent an aggregated set of nodes where the species was found and that is not intersected by unfavorable habitat.
+Grid cell connections (measured as conductance as derived from the SDM) were allowed in eight directions (i.e., including adjacent nodes in horizontal or vertical directions, as well as diagonal neighbor nodes; Queen's case).
 These settings were applied to the analysis of both resistance surfaces modified by the respective fragmentation thresholds.